-FOHA will be hosting group classes to help navigate our volunteers through each level of color coding.
-Each level of volunteering will go over specific games, foundation behaviors, and modifications to help the dogs in that category.
-The more everyone sticks to the same type of training and language, the easier it will be for each pup to understand what we're asking, which will lead to less frustration for dogs and handlers...and a better experience for all!
+Volunteers can sign up for Level 2-6 training classes via their Get Connected volunteer profile at foha.galaxydigital.com.
+Training classes at each level will go over specific games, foundation behaviors, and modifications to help the dogs who have that level/color designation.
+The more everyone sticks to the same training techniques, the easier it will be for each pup to understand what we're asking, which will lead to less frustration for dogs and handlers...and a better experience for all!

-For more information about classes beyond basic orientation (Level 1), email meganmcnickle@foha.org or dogorientationlead@foha.org.
+For more information about classes beyond basic orientation (Level 1), email Megan McNickle, FOHA's certified professional dog trainer, at meganmcnickle@foha.org.